VoicingPine1044/goodgamingchairpreventer/README.md

 Plugin that uses Minecraft translation keys "exploit" to detect mods installed that use this features.

-Permissions: packetevents.creator to skip the change
+Permissions: packetevents.creator to skip the check

 This plugin uses **Minecraft Translation Keys "exploit"**